nzimas/barcode-vt/README.md

 **Added features**

-- Manual toggles for each voice (in the Edit / Paramters menu)
+- Manual toggles for each voice (in the Edit / Parameters menu)
 - Voice toggling randomisation (with definable time range)
-- Filter cutoff randomisation (with definable time range)
+- Filter cutoff randomisation (with definable time range and sweep slew)

 This is very much a work in progress.